 9. Our virtuality is just the tip of our iceberg-humanity.
 We are so much more than our words and the speed of our fingers.

-The internet is, perhaps, the only truly democratic medium left, that allows us to reach freely across countries and oceans, intolerance and preconceptions and dive straight into each other’s hearts.
+The internet is, perhaps, the only truly democratic medium left, which allows us to reach freely across countries and oceans, intolerance and preconceptions and dive straight into each other’s hearts.

-Yet, beyond the screen we’re also flesh and bones, with broken hearts and sweaty hands.
-We must never mistake our frames for the whole picture, but use this virtual frame to better understand our real pictures: the whole of You and Me and everyone we know.
+Beyond this screen we’re also flesh and bones, with broken hearts and sweaty hands.
+We must never mistake our frames for the whole picture, but use this virtual frame to better understand our real pictures: the real, complex, breathing You and Me and everyone we know.

-10. Hey Frodo, it’s a lonely battle, and we need help to take the ring to Mordor.
-In this lifehouse, we collaborate, we share and we hug daily.
+10. Hey Frodo, it’s a lonely battle, and we need help taking the ring to Mordor.
+In this lifehouse, we collaborate, we share and e-hug daily.
 We can’t do this (or anything) alone.
-We need each other oh-so-badly.
+We need each other badly.

-Thanks to our vibrant communication and multiple wireless connections, we’re at a place of synergy and synchronicity like never before.
+When it comes to technology and communication, we’re at a place of synergy and synchronicity like never before.
 It is imperative that we make a mindful, heartfelt use of it.

 Please hold my pixel hand, I promise you, the skin is there, even if you can’t touch it.